 She holds a Masters in dance and a postgraduate degree in somatic education (Feldenkrais Method) from UQAM, as well as a certificate in Movement based Expressive Arts Education and Therapy from the Tamalpa Institute in California, where she also studied the Movement Ritual with Anna Halprin.
 Her practice as somatic educator (RSME), movement therapist (RSMT) and expressive arts therapist (Tamalpa practitioner) led her to work with different populations, including elderly and post-stroke patients.
 She is currently engaged in an interdisciplinary doctorate in health and society at UQAM, through a research project that combines somatic education and adapted dance in neurorehabilitation.

 Lucie is a member of the following groups: Association Feldenkrais Québec (AFQ), Regroupement pour l'éducation somatique (RES) and the International Somatic Movement Education and Therapy Association (ISMETA).

-|Lucie holds a B.A. in Graphic Design and, as a visual artist, has explored photography, digital creativity, oil painting and especially, acrylic and collage.
-Under the artistic label bodri, her art has been featured in a number of exhibits and is now being sold at the Royer gallery/boutique in Montreal.
+|Lucie holds a B.A. in Graphic Design and, as a visual artist, she has explored photography, digital creativity, oil painting and especially, acrylic and collage.
+Under the artistic label bodri, her art has been featured in a number of exhibits.